 U.S. Navy photo by Chief Journalist Mate Alan J. Baribeau

-The guided-missile destroyer is one of four warships the U.S. is relocating there as part of a NATO-approved ballistic missile defense plan.
-Each ship is equipped with the sophisticated Aegis radar system, which enables them to track and shoot down ballistic missiles.
+The USS Donald Cook is the first of four destroyers the Navy is moving to Rota, Spain, as part of a NATO plan to provide ballistic missile defense for Europe.
+Each ship is equipped with the sophisticated Aegis radar system, enabling them to track and shoot down ballistic missiles.

 The comments sections of Newsplex.com are designed for thoughtful, intelligent conversation and debate.
 We want to hear from our viewers, but we only ask that you use your best judgment.
 E-mail is required, but will not be displayed with comment.

 As a host Newsplex.com welcomes a wide spectrum of opinions.
 However this is a site that we host.
 We have a responsibility to all our readers to try to keep our comment section fair and decent.
 For that reason The Newsplex reserves the right to not post or to remove any comment.

 If you have any ideas to improve the conversation or this section let us know.
 Send an e-mail to firstname.lastname@example.org.